-ALWAYS INCLUDE AT LEAST ONE OF THESE OPTIONS FOR PM PER APPLICABLE EU.
-Must choose either Filterable PM or TSM (Total Selected Metals) {Emission limits in red font are for TSM only}.
+ALWAYS INCLUDE AT LEAST ONE OF THESE OPTIONS FOR PM PER APPLICABLE EU IF THEY PLAN TO COMPLY WITH THE TABLE 15 EMISSION LIMITS.
+EACH APPLICABLE EU MAY COMPLY WITH THESE EMISSION LIMITS NOW OR MUST COMPLY ON OR AFTER OCTOBER 6, 2025.
+(If complying now with the new emission limit, remove footnote "B.") Must choose either Filterable PM or TSM (Total Selected Metals) (Emission limits in red font are for TSM only).
 For those unit(s) that are complying without a PM CEMS or PM CPMS, keep SC VI.1 and SC VI.2 if the unit is using a continuous monitoring system to show compliance with emission limit (ex. opacity monitor, bag leak detector, pressure drop, or total secondary electric power input).
 Choose the appropriate Monitoring/Testing Method SC references and renumber as appropriate/delete the nonapplicable ones.